-The new fee structure is applicable to purchases made on Windows 10 PCs, Windows Mixed Reality, Windows Phone and Surface Hub devices and excludes purchases on Xbox consoles.
+The new fee structure is applicable to purchases made on Windows 10 PC, Windows Mixed Reality, Windows 10 Mobile and Surface Hub devices and excludes purchases on Xbox consoles.

 A new way for developers to monetize

 These changes to our current Microsoft Store fee represent a new way for you to monetize on the Windows platform.
 With the new fee structure, Microsoft is only accessing an additional fee when we contribute to you acquiring a new user.
 These changes enable us to create a world where developers are rewarded for connecting customers with experiences they love in a secure, reliable way.

 The fee structure will be defined in detail in an upcoming revision to the App Developer Agreement later this year.
 Visit this page for current details and to sign up for a notification when the new fee structure goes into effect.
 Also, please refer to the FAQ below.

 What applications will the new fee structure apply to?

-Any consumer non-gaming app published to the Microsoft Store for PC, Windows Mixed Reality, Windows Phone or Surface Hub.
+Any consumer non-gaming app published to the Microsoft Store for Windows 10 PC, Windows Mixed Reality, Windows 10 Mobile or Surface Hub.